aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 Gets the max row index, zero-based.

+**Remarks**

 Returns 65535 if the file format is Excel97-2003;

 **Returns:**
 int